 But how do you ensure a smooth handover from one broadband company to another?

-With the exception of Virgin Media, broadband providers use the Openreach landline network connected to your house’s phone sockets.
+With the exception of Virgin Media, most ISPs provide your broadband using the Openreach landline network connected to your house’s phone sockets.

 That means the same connection will be used by your old and new providers.

-Ofcom makes a new broadband provider handle any technical jobs on the customer’s behalf.
+- Your new broadband provider will handle any technical jobs on your behalf

 Although you don’t have to tell your old provider you’re leaving, giving them a call should ensure you don’t end up paying two broadband bills.

-How long will it take to switch broadband provider?
+How long will it take to switch broadband?

-Usually anywhere between two and six weeks, depending how good your new provider is at getting things sorted out.
+Usually anywhere between two and six weeks, depending how good your new provider is at getting things sorted.

 They will agree an installation date with you, and that’s the day your service will change over.